peteroupc/classic-wallpaper/README.md

 - 216-color "safety palette" (each color component is a multiple of 51). [^7]
 - 216-color "safety palette" plus VGA palette.
 - The VGA palette without the color (192, 192, 192).
-- A subset of a color palette given earlier.
+- A subset of a color palette given earlier, such as:
+    - The following gray tones: black (0, 0, 0), gray (128, 128, 128), white (255, 255, 255).
+(Allows for hue shifting to, say, a black-to-red palette.)
+    - The VGA palette's four gray tones: black, gray (128, 128, 128), light gray (192, 192, 192), white.
+(Allows for hue shifting to, say, a black-to-red palette.)
+    - An 8-color palette where each color component is 0 or 255 (a subset of the 16-color VGA palette).

 Any 16-color or 256-color repertoire that was used in a significant volume of application and video-game graphics before the year 2000 is also allowed.

 Additional color palettes allowed are as follows.

-- Three gray tones: black (0, 0, 0), gray (128, 128, 128), white (255, 255, 255).
-    - Allows for hue shifting to, say, a black-to-red palette.
-- Four gray tones: black, gray (128, 128, 128), light gray (192, 192, 192), white.
-    - Allows for hue shifting to, say, a black-to-red palette.
 - The VGA palette plus the following four colors set by legacy versions of Windows: (192,220,192), (160,160,164), (255,251,240), (166,202,240).
 - The VGA palette plus each "half-and-half mixture" [^6] of any two colors in the palette, for a total of 98 unique colors (each color component is 0, 64, 128, or 192; or each color component is 0, 128, or 255; or each color component is 96 or 160; or each color component is 96 or 224).
 - 16-color [**canonical Color/Graphics Adapter (CGA) palette**](https://int10h.org/blog/2022/06/ibm-5153-color-true-cga-palette/) (each color component is 85 or 255; or each color component is 0 or 170, except (170, 85, 0) instead of (170, 170, 0)).
-- An 8-color palette where each color component is 0 or 255 (a subset of the 16-color VGA palette).
 - The canonical CGA palette plus each "half-and-half mixture" [^6] of any two colors in the palette, for a total of 85 unique colors.
 - The 64 colors displayable by Enhanced Graphics Adapter (EGA) monitors (each color component is 0, 85, 170, or 255).
 - Up to 16 colors from those displayable by Amiga computers and other 12-bit color displays (each color component is a multiple of 17).